TUI says rise in bookings points to sustained recovery - NewsBreak

 TUI says rise in bookings points to sustained recovery

-FRANKFURT, May 1 (Reuters) - Holiday group TUI (TUIGn.DE) recorded 1.3 million bookings in the past four weeks, chief executive Fritz Joussen told staff in a letter seen by Reuters on Sunday, pointing to a sustained recovery from the pandemic.
+FRANKFURT (Reuters) - Holiday group TUI recorded 1.3 million bookings in the past four weeks, chief executive Fritz Joussen told staff in a letter seen by Reuters on Sunday, pointing to a sustained recovery from the pandemic.

 “Two trends are obvious: bookings are becoming considerably more premium and they are being made at a considerably shorter notice,” Joussen wrote to staff.
 “This is good for turnover, margins and profitability.”